naftali100/imhost/README.md

 # ImHost

-**[ImHost](./imhost) is a web server written in Go that simply responds the "host name" of the server.**
+[ImHost](./imhost) is a **web server that simply responds the "host name" of the server**.

-Once running, it listens to the port 80 by default.
+The [Dockerfile](./Dockerfile) runs the server and listens to the port 80.
 When accessed via HTTP, it returns the host name of the server.

-The [Dockerfile](./Dockerfile) aims to be used for testing and debugging purposes in a Docker orchestration environment.
+Its main purpose is to be used for testing and debugging purposes in a Docker orchestration environment.
 Such as docker-compose, docker-swarm, kubernetes, etc.

+See the "[Docker Compose with scale and round-robin](#docker-compose-with-scale-and-round-robin)" section for the **full example using "--scale" option and Nginx as a load balancer**.

 ## Usage